leandrozappani/leandrozappani.github.io/_pages/about.md

 Hi!
 My name is Leandro.

-I'm a geneticist graduated from National University of Misiones (Argentina).

-I have worked in research in Plant Cytogenetics from 2013 to 2018.
+I have a degree in Genetics from the National University of Misiones (Argentina).
+I participated in research projecs from 2013 to 2018 in Plant Cytogenetics.

-I currently work at National University of Misiones as a Teaching Assistant in the Subject Microbiology and Immunology.
-I also teach at the School of Robotics of Misiones.

-My main academic objectives for 2020 are:
-- Pursuing a graduate degree in Japan, doing research in molecular biology of chromosomes.
-- Finishing a Specialization in Data Science.
+My current main reseach interest is the epigenetic determination of the centromere locus.
+I'm a MEXT Scholarship Holder (Government of Japan) and a Research Student at the Graduate School of Frontier Biosciences at Osaka University (both positions on hold right now, due to the current COVID-19 situation).